 It is traditional to fry slices of Christmas pudding in butter and to serve along with a cooked English or Scottish breakfast.

 Such as bacon, sausages, potato scones, hash browns, poached eggs, baked beans, cooked mushrooms and tomatoes, etc. But of course we can prepare a veggie cooked breakfast with vegan alternatives.

-A slice of fried Christmas pudding is served along with the cooked breakfast, which is not as odd as it sounds as in medieval times fruit puddings were not part of a sweet course but served along with the savoury foods.
+A slice of fried Christmas pudding is served along with the cooked breakfast, which is not as odd as it sounds as in medieval times fruit puddings were not part of a sweet course but instead were served along with the savoury foods.

 Simply heat some vegan margarine or butter in a non-stick pan and cook each side of a slice of pudding for a few minutes.